 Try an Herbal Tincture

-Dan adds that an herbal tincture might help promote gut health, which in turn will clear up and any breath concerns.
+Dan adds that an herbal tincture might help promote gut health, which in turn will clear up any breath concerns.
 Fung adds, "Sometimes halitosis is due to more internal health issues, namely issues with our GI tract.
 When our gut health is imbalanced, it can lead to foul smelling gas traveling up, leading to bad breath."

 You'll also want to stay well hydrated for a couple of reasons.
 Dry mouth can lead to bad breath, explain our experts.
 "Be sure to drink plenty of water throughout the day," Saleh notes.
 "For those who suffer from chronic dry mouth, artificial saliva may need to be prescribed."